-The bourbon is a perfect pair with the blueberries in this Bare Knuckle bourbon blueberry barbecue sauce.
+The bourbon is a perfect pair with the blueberries in this Bare Knuckle Blueberry Bourbon Barbecue Sauce.
 It has that rich smoky flavor from the bourbon, a kick from the spices, and then sweetness from the blueberries and brown sugar.

-When it finished simmer and I was putting it in a jar, the hubs took a taste.
+When the Blueberry Bourbon Barbecue Sauce finished simmer and I was putting it in a jar, the hubs took a taste.
 He was surprised at how delicious it turned out.
 I was, too, at how delicious it turned out.
 I haven’t really simmered a barbecue sauce not in a slow cooker.
 I will be making more barbecue sauces this way.
 They’re so rich and full of layers of flavor.

 Why haven’t I been doing this all along?